ignaigna/Simpsons-Hit-Run/README.md

 This repository and or build distributations contains a modified version of _The Simpsons: Hit & Run_, using its original source code and assets strictly for non-commercial, educational, and archival purposes under fair use.
 There is no intent to cause harm to the original work or its market.

 - **End-User Restrictions: (YOU)** You are not permitted to sell or commercially distribute this project in any form.
-Anyone attempting to do so will be blocked.
+Anyone attempting to do so will be blocked if found and reported to wherever it is distributed.
 - **Purpose:** Enhancement, preservation, and research.
 - **Use of Copyrighted Material:** Assets and source code are used strictly for modifications and improvements.
 - **No Commercial Intent:** This project is not sold, monetized, or distributed for profit.
 Donations are not accepted.

-## Goal
+## Suggesting Ports / Contact

-We want to add as many new features as possible and improve upon existing features.
-While keeping UWP and Windows support.
+If you want to talk to me or suggest a port you can contact me in [discord.gg/uwp](https://discord.gg/uwp).

 ## Issues